 Travel Channel Feature: Raja Indian Fast Food and Sweets

-When I entered I was drawn to the glass case that contained the sweets and the fried street foods.
-I was fascinated by the bright orange funnel cake looking “things” in the window and had to have one.
-Jalebi is made by deep-frying a wheat flour (maida flour) batter in pretzel or circular shapes, which are then soaked in sugar syrup.
+Upon entry I was drawn to the glass case that contained all the sweets and fried street foods.
+Jalebi, a shockingly bright orange funnel cake shaped candy beckoned me to come closer.
+I had to try one!
+Jelabi is made by deep-frying a wheat flour (maida flour) batter in pretzel or circular shapes, soaked in sugar syrup.
 They are particularly popular in the subcontinent during Ramadan and Diwali.

-I have had tons of samosas in my life time but these were perfectly crispy and had unique balance of potatoes and spice.
+Though I’ve had tons of samosas in my life, these were perfect and consisted of a unique balance of potatoes and spice.
 The Pakora was scrumptious, there’s nothing like some good ole deep fried vegetables.
 Makes me feel like I’m getting back at the system when I eat fried, healthy stuff.
-I sampled a piece of the Chaat, which is a deep fried, mildly spicy wheat flour bread.
-I could have easily just eaten these 3 things but that’s totally not how I roll.
+I sampled a piece of the Chaat.
+A deep fried, mildly spicy wheat flour bread.
+I could have easily eaten these 3 things, and left, but no.

 The Naan here is like none other.
-I didn’t get to go into the kitchen but there must be a tandoor back there, as there is absolutely no way that a regular oven was doing that… because I have one of those.
+I didn’t get to go into the kitchen but there must be a tandoor in there.
+There’s absolutely no way that a regular oven was doing that… because I have one of those.
 They sale Naan for a dollar per round.
 People where coming in just to buy it and after tasting the warm, pliable and soft bread, I totally get it!

 Not being able to decide which sweets to try let me to order one of everything.
 Here is what I learned: Indian desserts are SWEET.
 Almost everything was soaked in syrup, made with syrup, or breaded and syruped.
 I personally (with the help of a couple loyal followers) tasted every single dessert and I will be honest with you..we spit out most Raja’s “sweets.”